Criticism of Netflix: Stress on broadband networks

+Live events

+In April 2023, Netflix began to occasionally stream live events, beginning with Chris Rock's stand-up comedy special Selective Outrage.
+Several of these events have faced technical issues on the platform; a Love is Blind season 4 live reunion special on April 16, 2023, was delayed due to unspecified technical problems, with users reporting various errors.
+After announcing a 90 minute delay, Netflix eventually called off the live broadcast and announced that the special would instead be released as-live the following day.
+Netflix faced similar capacity issues during the Jake Paul vs. Mike Tyson boxing event on November 15, 2024, with many users reporting issues with buffering and downtime during the stream.

-Lack of Linux support before 2014
+Linux support

 Netflix formerly supported online streaming only on Microsoft Windows, macOS, iOS, and Android, relying on Microsoft Silverlight.
-Partly due to digital rights management issues, despite the open source implementation of Silverlight known as Moonlight, this created problems for users of fully open-source versions of Linux and similar operating systems.
+This was partly due to digital rights management issues.
+This created problems for users of fully open-source versions of Linux and similar operating systems.
 Though Google's partially proprietary Android and ChromeOS platforms are essentially based upon Linux and other free software infrastructure, Netflix did not provide any crossover support for using its proprietary components to stream any of its content upon more free systems, such as Ubuntu and Fedora, although this changed in October 2014.

 On August 9, 2011, Netflix released a Google Chrome web store item for ChromeOS, Mac OS, and Windows; however, it did not initially enable Netflix streaming on Linux machines.
 On Linux systems running the Chrome browser, the extension simply redirected users to view Netflix.com.
 In June 2014, Netflix switched from Silverlight to HTML5 playback using Encrypted Media Extensions (EME); the extensions were added to Microsoft's Internet Explorer on Windows 8.1 and Apple's Safari on OS X Yosemite and Google Chrome.
 Versions of Linux including Ubuntu and PCLinuxOS now offer support for Netflix in Google Chrome version 37 or newer.
 Users of other Linux distributions such as version 17 of Linux Mint have been successfully using Netflix via Google Chrome without any special workarounds.
 Google initially released plans for a plugin for the Chrome browser and ChromeOS which would allow Netflix streaming, including traditional Linux users.
 On November 15, 2012, patches to the Wine compatibility layer to make viewing of Netflix on Linux and similar systems were made available.
 On November 18, 2012, a PPA and installation files were made publicly available making the installation and use of Netflix much easier for users of Ubuntu 12.04 and possibly other distributions.
 On August 8, 2013, software repositories were made publicly available making possible the usage of the Windows Silverlight plugin in Linux-native web browsers using Wine.
 Previous Linux Netflix support required running the entire Firefox web browser through the Wine compatibility layer.